4.2. How the Postgres_fdw Extension Performs

 |

-- Line 4: The executor sends the following query that has an ORDER BY clause to the remote server, and then fetches the query result, which is already sorted.
+- Line 4: The executor sends a query containing an ORDER BY clause to the remote server.
+The retrieved results are already sorted, eliminating the need for local sorting:

 SELECT id, data FROM public.tbl_a WHERE ((id < 200)) ORDER BY id ASC NULLS LAST